gokulpch/Kubernetes_AWS_Flannel_Ansible-Boto/README.md

     Provide the credentials from the csv file downloaded above and select “us-west-2” as the default region

-12. Enter the directory and run:
+12. Enter the “Kubernetes_AWS_Flannel_Ansible-BOTO” directory and run:

     ```
      ./ create_key_pair.sh      #Creates a Key_Pair required by ansible initially to login